Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 ## Human Monitor

-Instead of connecting tty to the terminal, we can also connect Qemu Human Monitor to the terminal. this is an interface that allows us to send commands to a running VM inorder to interact with it, we can send shutdown and reset signals, add and remove usb and storage devices. as well as more advanced features like resize disks, dump the framebuffer (a sort of over glorified screenshot) and create VM snapshots. it is a very powerful tool and only some of the more common uses will be outlined here.
+Instead of connecting tty to the terminal, we can also connect Qemu Human Monitor to the terminal.
+This is an interface that allows us to send commands to a running VM in order to interact with it.
+We can send shutdown and reset signals, add and remove usb and storage devices.
+As well as more advanced features like resize disks, dump the framebuffer (a sort of over glorified screenshot) and create VM snapshots.
+It is a very powerful tool and only some of the more common uses will be outlined here.

-first thing is to add it to the VM. while with bliss it might be common to use `-serial stdio`, that will conflict with using qemu human monitor, what we instead want to use is `-monitor stdio`. if you need both, we can use `-serial mon:stdio` which will multiplex the serial connection and the qemu human monitor. you can swap between the two using `CTRL + a` then press `c`. that will swap between the serial and the human monitor.
+First thing is to add it to the VM.
+While with bliss it might be common to use `-serial stdio`, that will conflict with using qemu human monitor, what we instead want to use is `-monitor stdio`.
+If you need both, we can use `-serial mon:stdio` which will multiplex the serial connection and the qemu human monitor.
+You can swap between the two using `CTRL + a` then press `c`.
+That will swap between the serial and the human monitor.

-when using spice, the human monitor will already be attached to it, so do not add commands to attach human monitor to qemu itself.
+When using spice, the human monitor will already be attached to it, so do not add commands to attach human monitor to qemu itself.

-the other option you have is to connect either the serial connection or the monitor connection to a socket, then interfacing with it over said socket. however most people will likely not use this route. it is therefor reccomended to simply use
+The other option you have is to connect either the serial connection or the monitor connection to a socket, then interfacing with it over said socket.
+However most people will likely not use this route.
+It is therefore reccomended to simply use;

 ```
 -serial mon:stdio
 ```
-however a short list of examples alternatives are below, there are more options.
+However a short list of examples alternatives are below, there are more options.

 ```bash
 -monitor tcp:127.0.0.1:55555,server,nowait #tcp session